ronitd2002/semester-10/optical-fibre-tech/midsem-study-material/Assignment-sols.md

   • ẑ = unit vector in the z (propagation) direction

 *(These are the standard relations for rectangular (metallic) waveguides as reflected in the Metallic Waveguides assignment citeturn0file2.)*

-──────────────────────────────
-Use these equations as the backbone for your study—they are derived from Maxwell’s equations with appropriate boundary conditions and are central to solving problems in waveguide theory.
-Good luck acing your test!